 Prior to sampling, three well volumes will be purged from each well using a submersible pump.
 It is anticipated that purge rates will range between 1.0 gallons per minute (gpm) and 1.5 gpm.
-Groundwater temperature, pH, oxidation reduction potential (ORP), dissolved oxygen, and electrical conductivity will be monitored during purging using a YSI Model 556 MPS water quality instrument, and turbidity will be monitored using a Oakton Model T-100 turbidity meter.
+Groundwater temperature, pH, oxidation reduction potential (ORP), dissolved oxygen, and electrical conductivity will be monitored during purging using a YSI Model 556 MPS water quality instrument, and turbidity will be monitored using a Oakton Model T-100 turbidity meter, or equivalent.
 Calibration records for the field instruments will be maintained.
-Each well will be purged until groundwater parameters has stabilized and the purged groundwater is "clear" with average nephalometric turbidity units of less than 4.0 NTUs.
+Each well will be purged until groundwater parameters have stabilized and the purged groundwater is "clear" with nephalometric turbidity units (NTU) of less than 11 NTUs.

-New polyvinyl chloride (PVC) tubing will be used for each well and discarded after purging/sampling is completed.
-The pump will be thoroughly decontaminated prior to use at each well by scrubbing the exterior of the pump in a non-phosphate detergent solution and a double-rinse with deionized water.
-The detergent solution and deionized water will be pumped through the unit to decontaminate and rinse the interior portion of the pump.
+New low-density polyethylene (LDPE) tubing will be used for each well and discarded after purging/sampling is completed.
+The pump will be thoroughly decontaminated prior to use at each well by scrubbing the exterior of the pump in a non-phosphate detergent solution and a double-rinse with distilled water.
+The detergent solution and distilled water will be pumped through the unit to decontaminate and rinse the interior portion of the pump.